 In that type of case, our disability lawyer would argue that there’s a distinction between high blood pressure and ultimately stopping work due to a heart attack.
 It’s a new and materially different condition that caused you to stop working.
 You’ll need to identify either A) a condition that you did not get treatment for during the lookback period or B) that your condition is so materially different than what you received treatment for back during the lookback period that it does not meet the criteria for pre-existing conditions, and that you should still be entitled to LTD insurance benefits.

 Not Applying for Social Security Benefits

-It is possible that you will be under video surveillance for a short period of time if the claims adjustor handling your LTD claim thinks that you are not truthful about your condition.
-During this time, the insurance company may hire a private investigator to monitor your activities and take pictures or videos of anything they see that contradicts what you have told the insurance company or the court.
+It is possible that you will be under video surveillance for a short period of time if the claims adjustor handling your long-term disability claim thinks that you are not being entirely truthful about your symptoms and limitations.
+During this time, the insurance company can hire a private investigator to monitor your activities and take pictures or videos of anything they see that contradicts what you have told the insurance company or the court.

 Mental Health Conditions

 Most long-term disability policies have a maximum payout of 24 months for a disability claim for mental health conditions.
 These conditions could include medical conditions like depression (including postpartum), bipolar disorder, PTSD, and anxiety.
 The insurance company uses the reasoning that these illnesses are hard to prove with medical testing and lab reports.
 They can be faked or exaggerated.
 Although these illnesses are serious, you must prove the existence of your illness and the resulting limitations.
 That is very hard to do.

 Many insurance companies are limiting long-term disability insurance coverage for non-verifiable medical conditions such as migraine headaches and fibromyalgia under the self-reported symptoms limitation clause of the LTD policy.
 This clause is sometimes called the non-verifiable condition limitation.
 Here is some sample language that was taken from an Unum plan, which states: